ayuarya122009/cipher-news-bot/README.md

 # 🔐 Discord Configuration

-CIPHER News Bot needs a way to publish messages to your Discord server.
+DISCORD News Bot needs a way to publish messages to your Discord server.

 Depending on your implementation, this can be done using a: